Toa Payoh ritual murders: Adrian Lim

 Lim had learned the trade from a bomoh called "Uncle Willie" and prayed to gods of various religions despite his Catholic baptism.
 The Hindu goddess Kali and "Phragann", which Lim described as a Siamese sex god, were among the spiritual entities he called on in his rituals.
 Lim deceived his clients with several confidence tricks; his most effective gimmick, known as the "needles and egg" trick, duped many to believe that he had supernatural abilities.
 After blackening needles with soot from a burning candle, Lim carefully inserted them into a raw egg and sealed the hole with powder.
 In his rituals, he passed the egg several times over his client while chanting and asked her to crack open the egg.
 Unaware that the egg had been tampered with, the client would be convinced by the sight of the black needles that evil spirits were harassing her.

 Claiming he had supernatural powers to solve their problems through rituals, he used the pretext of a massage to sexually assault his female clients.
-He would have the woman strip together with him, and would knead her body — including her genitals — with Phragann's idol, and proceed to rape her.
+He would have the woman strip together with him, and would massage her body — including her genitals — with Phragann's idol, and proceed to rape her.
 Lim's treatments also included an electro-shock therapy based on that used on mental patients.
 After placing his client's feet in a tub of water and attaching wires to her temples, Lim passed electricity through her.
 The shocks, he assured her, would cure headaches and drive away evil spirits.

-Lim used his fake powers to threaten and intimidate his female partners.
-He also used various types of abuse, such as isolation from family members and threats, to control the women, break them, and keep them trapped.
-The women tended to be much younger than Lim, came from abusive childhoods, and had little education.
+Lim used his fake powers to threaten and intimidate his female victims.
+He also used various types of abuse, such as isolation from family members and threats, to control the women and keep them trapped.
 Lim was extremely physically violent towards his partners; he would slam their heads against the wall, kick them and pull their hair.
 He also tortured them by electrocuting them.
-Lim would also get money from them, including when he was living with Tan and Hoe.
-He pressured 18-year-old Malaysian student Christina Chong into becoming a prostitute and took about $120,000 from her over two years, from 1979 to 1981.
+He coerced an 18-year-old student Christina Chong as well as Tan into prostitution.
+Between 1979 and 1981, he took about $120,000 from Chong after forcing her into the sex trade.